Ascorbyl palmitate

 Ascorbyl palmitate is an ester formed from ascorbic acid and palmitic acid creating a fat-soluble form of vitamin C. In addition to its use as a source of vitamin C, it is also used as an antioxidant food additive (E number E304).
 It is approved for use as a food additive in the EU, the U.S., Canada, Australia, and New Zealand.

 Ascorbyl palmitate is also marketed as "vitamin C ester".
-It is synthesized by acylation vitamin C using different acyl donors.
+It is synthesized by acylation of vitamin C using different acyl donors.